thedatalass/Recommender_Training/README.md

 # Recommender_Training
-Lynda.com Building a Recommender System with Python
+Lynda.com Building a Recommender System with Python by Lillian Pierson, PE